Pop-Circle/Personal-Assistant/README.md

-	Able to display all events and retrieve its information on the selected date Can now delete an entry by long tap and selecting delete
+	Able to display all events and retrieve its information on the selected date Can now delete an entry by long tap and selecting delete Pressing on an activity will now take you to the edit page